 - A dispute/application regarding family financial matters where you are also involved in a dispute/application relating to a child.
 (If your issues solely relate to financial remedy disputes or applications, you will not be able to obtain a voucher.)

 If you are eligible and decide to go ahead with mediation, your mediator will apply for the voucher funding and it will be paid directly to them once all mediation sessions are concluded.

 The £500 voucher is a one-off contribution, so can only be claimed once per family (not per party).
 If one party is eligible for legal aid, the £500 will be paid in addition to any legal aid entitlement, not instead of it.

 The voucher may not cover the entire cost of mediation, but your mediator will tell you their rate and how many sessions it is likely to cover.

 Family mediation is a process where a trained independent mediator helps you work through disagreements and find solutions that work for both of you.
 Any agreement that you reach can be made legally binding.

 Mediation lets you stay in control and can be less stressful and quicker than going to court.
 However, if you fail to reach agreement, you can still go to court to seek resolution.

 Family mediation can also help when circumstances change requiring you to make new arrangements, for example, altering child arrangements as children grow up.

-The scheme is great news for families whose circumstances lend themselves to resolution without the need to go to court, but the funds won’t last long so my advice is to act quickly if you wish to benefit.
+The scheme is of great benefit to families whose circumstances lend themselves to resolution without the need to go to court, but the funds won’t last forever so my advice is to act quickly if you wish to benefit.